torbjorndahlen/step-template/README.md

     grunt wfmTemplate:build

-Package name can be customized via the package.json
+Package name can be customised via the package.json

 ---

 # Adding a step to raincatcher-angularjs

 ## Add step to mobile application
-Add step to mobiles package.json as a package demo/mobile/package.json
+Add step to mobiles package.json as a package `demo/mobile/package.json`
 ```javascript
     "@raincatcher/step-base": "0.0.1",
 ```